 Natural gas as an alternative fuel

 Compressed natural gasTo provide adequate driving range, CNG must be stored onboard a vehicle in tanks at high pressure – up to 3,600 pounds per square inch.
 A CNG-powered vehicle gets about the same fuel economy as a conventional gasoline vehicle on a gasoline gallon equivalent (GGE) basis.
 A GGE is the amount of alternative fuel that contains the same amount of energy as a gallon of gasoline.
-A GGE equals about 5.7 lb (2.6 kg) of CNG.
+A GGE equals about 5.7 pounds (2.6 kilograms) of CNG.

 Liquefied natural gasTo store more energy onboard a vehicle in a smaller volume, natural gas can be liquefied.
 To produce LNG, natural gas is purified and condensed into liquid by cooling to -260°F (-162°C).
 At atmospheric pressure, LNG occupies only 1/600 the volume of natural gas in vapor form.
 A GGE equals about 1.5 gallons of LNG.
 Because it must be kept at such cold temperatures, LNG is stored in double-wall, vacuum-insulated pressure vessels.
 LNG fuel systems typically are only used with heavy-duty vehicles.